Kevin Durant Breaks Silence for First Time Since Requesting Trade

-Kevin Durant breaks silence for first time since requesting trade originally appeared on NBC Sports Chicago
+Kevin Durant breaks silence for first time since requesting trade originally appeared on NBC Sports Washington

 Kevin Durant has broken his silence.